Vedant2311/FTL-project/README.md

 ### FTL_Combine

   - A DFTL **D<sub>1</sub>** (with *s_damping* as s<sub>1</sub>) is run and the total energy of the system **E<sub>total</sub>** is calculated and then it is compared with the initial Energy **E<sub>0</sub>** and then we check for **|E<sub>total</sub>-E<sub>0</sub>| < C**: if it's true then we continue with the next time-step, else we run the DFTL **D<sub>2</sub>** (with *s_damping* as s<sub>2</sub>) which will be unstable in nature and will help to increase the energy
-  - Follows the same proof of correctness as the one for the DFTL method
   - Does **NOT** achieve a proper steady state velocity
   - Does **NOT** have a proper monotonous Energy curve
   - Has lesser damping than DFTL, but it **may** get unstable in some circumstances because of the unpredictable nature of the DFTL plots